Beach High School: Academics

 Beach High students undertake a college preparatory curriculum that includes four years of English, history, and laboratory-based sciences (chemistry and physics are required); three years of mathematics (most students opt for four) and foreign language; a semester each of introductory art, music, health, and computer science; and two lab-based technology courses.
 It offers students a broad selection of elective courses.

+Beach is ranked between 8 and 11 in the Savannah Chatham County Public School District, between 300 and 400 in Georgia schools, and between 13,000 and 17,000 nationally.

 Beach offers one of district's two allied health programs.
 Its also offers an Army Junior ROTC pathway with a full four year curriculum for both programs.
 Students who complete this program.
 The Allied Health Professions program partners with Memorial Health University Medical Center and CVS Pharmacy to provide internships for Beach High students.

 College preparatory

 Accelerated students are also able to dual enroll with a local college offering college credit towards a degree.

 Special education

 The school has special education programs for the following areas: